ytorg/Yotter/SELF-HOSTING.md

 * Create a yotter.conf file on `/etc/supervisor/conf.d/`:

-> You can run `nano /etc/supervisor/conf.d/yotter.conf` and paste the text below:
+> You can run `sudo nano /etc/supervisor/conf.d/yotter.conf` and paste the text below:

 > Make sure to fit any path and user to your system.